 NOT everyone stayed with the oppression of the White Slave Masters.
 Of course, they were met with resistance, because the structure of white supremacy was built to really chain anyone who isn’t white.
 1818, under James Monroe’s Administration, General Andrew Jackson invaded Florida, (Unauthorized of course) and he claimed it for the United States.
 Killed anyone who disagreed, and ultimately seized the lands that were had Black Seminoles.

 In 1838 – They agreed to stop fighting the leaders in exchange for moving into what was then Indian Territory (currently Oklahoma) and for legal recognition of their freedom.
 It was granted to them but only until for a decade.
 1848, a document declared, they never had the freedom.
-There was never a written declaration for freedom.
+There was never a written declaration of freedom.

 Seminole Leader, Osceola, and John Horse paved an incredible way for those who waited for freedom.
 Studying them has deeply opened my eyes to rich systemic practice that we see today.
 It’s not the same, but the evolution and ways in which it adopted is quite the punishment nonetheless.
 Yet we have reminders in history, looking back at those who have unlocked passages of freedom.
 We can be our own freedom writers.